fd-studios/j-walker/README.md

 Obsructions: cars, busses, trucks, limes, bikes, strollers, trains, boosted boards
 Difficultly gradient: faster vehicles, more traffic, time limit?

+### Potential gimmick
-Potential gimmick: juggle multiple employees at once, have them eat and come back, have player worry about meeting times, delays at given restaurent, etc
+juggle multiple employees at once, have them eat and come back, have player worry about meeting times, delays at given restaurent, etc
+Consider pairings of patrons in restaurant, collision in the streets

 ## Graphics
 * 2D